 Advertising Revenue.
-Of the total net revenues for the quarters ended March 31, 2000 and 1999, advertising revenue was \$207.1 million and \$94.8 million, respectively.
+Of the total net revenues for the third quarter and the nine months ended September 30, 2000, advertising revenue was \$265.9 million and \$722.8 million, respectively, which represent increases of 89% and 105% when compared with the corresponding periods in 1999.
 The increase was due primarily to the increasing number of advertisers purchasing space on the Company's online media properties as well as larger and longer-term purchases by certain advertisers.
-Approximately 3,565 customers advertised on the Company's online media properties during the quarter ended March 31, 2008 a compared to approximately 2,125 during the first quarter of 1999.
-No one customer accounted for 10% or more of net revenues during the quarters ended March 31, 2000 and 1999.
-Advertising purchases by SOFTBANK and its consolidated affiliates, a 23% stockholder of the Company at March 31, 2000, accounted for approximately 1% and 8% of net revenues during the quarters ended March 31, 2000 and 1999, respectively.
-Contracted prices on these orders are comparable to those given to other similarly situated customers of

-Company.
-International revenues accounted for 14% and 8% of net revenues during the quarters ended March 31, 2000 and 1999, respectively.
+Approximately 3,450 customers advertised on the Company's online media properties during the quarter ended September 30, 2000 as compared to approximately 3,200 during the third quarter of 1999.
+No single customer accounted for 10% or more of net revenues during the three and nine month periods ended September 30, 2000 and 1999.
+Advertising purchases by SOFTBANK and its consolidated affiliates, a 21% stockholder of the Company as of September 30, 2000, accounted for less than 1% and approximately 5% of net revenues during the nine months ended September 30, 2000 and 1999, respectively, compared to less than 1% and approximately 3% of net revenues during the three months ended September 30, 2000 and 1999, respectively.
+Contracted prices on these orders are comparable to those given to other similarly situated customers of the Company.
+International revenues accounted for 16% of net revenues during the three and nine months ended September 30, 2000 and 1999.
 Barter revenues represented less than 10% of net revenues during those periods.
-There can be no assurance that customers will continue to purchase advertising on the Company's Web pages, that advertisers will not make smaller and shorter-term purchases, or that market prices for Web-based advertising will not decrease due to competitive or other factors.
-Additionally, while the Company has experienced strong revenue growth during the last three years, management does not believe that this level of revenue growth will be sustained in future periods.
+There can be no assurance that customers will continue to purchase advertising on the Company's Web pages, that advertisers will not make smaller or shorter-term purchases, or that market prices for Web-based advertising will not decrease due to competitive or other factors.
+Additionally, while the Company has experienced strong revenue growth during the last four years, management does not believe that this level of revenue growth will be sustained in future periods.

 Business Services Revenue.
-Business services revenue consists of revenues generated from broadcasting live and onder or comparing the company and the company and subscription-based hosting services.
-Business services revenue comprised \$21.3 million and \$9.0 million of total net revenue for the quarters ended March 31, 2000 and 1999, respectively.
-The increase is primarily attributable to the increasing number of events broadcasted by the Company and the increasing number of the various hosting services.
+Business services revenue consists of revenues generated from broadcasting live and on-demand audio and video events and subscription-based hosting services.
+Business services revenue comprised \$29.7 million and \$76.5 million of total net revenue for the third quarter and the nine months ended September 30, 2000, respectively, which represent increases of 95% and 110% when compared with the corresponding periods in 1999.
+The increase is primarily attributable to the increasing number of events broadcasted by the Company and the increased number of users of the various hosting services.